 Blackboard propagates only to nodes in your mesh — no cloud, no external relays.
 PII is auto-scrubbed (paths, keys, secrets).
 Ephemeral: messages fade after 48 hours.
 Use a private mesh to keep it between your team.

-With the skill installed, agents proactively search before starting work, post their status, share findings, and answer each other's questions — all through the mesh, no configuration needed.
+With the skill installed, agents proactively search before starting work, post their status, share findings, and answer each other's questions — all through the mesh.

-One binary. macOS Apple Silicon and Linux.
+One binary. macOS Apple Silicon plus Linux/Windows for CUDA, HIP, Vulkan, or CPU.
 MIT licensed.

 We're exploring how to scale mesh inference with mixtures of models — routing and combining responses from heterogeneous LLMs.
-Two papers informing this work:
+Inter-model collaboration is live: models consult each other during inference for image captioning, uncertainty resolution, and loop recovery.
+Papers informing this work:

 For current plans and work items, see the Roadmap and TODO on GitHub.